-"Surplus" means an emission reduction that has not been relied on in any air quality program related to any SIP; that is not a Nevada SIP requirement; that is not a requirement of a state air quality program that has been adopted but is not in the Nevada SIP; that is not credited in any federal reasonable further progress or other milestone demonstration; that is not a requirement of a consent decree; that is not a requirement of a federal rule that focuses on reducing criteria air pollutants or their precursors, including any applicable NSPS or an applicable NESHAP, unless the state has not taken credit for emission reductions due to the NESHAP in its attainment demonstration or maintenance plan; and that has not already been credited in any other air quality program.
+"Surplus" means an emission reduction that has not been relied on in any air quality program related to any SIP, that is not a Nevada SIP requirement, that is not a requirement of a state air quality program that has been adopted but is not in the Nevada SIP, is not credited in any federal reasonable further progress or other milestone demonstration, is not a requirement of a consent decree, is not a requirement of a federal rule that focuses on reducing criteria air pollutants or their precursors, and has not already been credited in any other air quality program.
 The purpose of requiring that emissions offsets be surplus is to prohibit double counting of emission reductions.